 Getting traffic from Google is the most cost-effective way to grow an ecommerce store.
 Unlike paid ads, SEO traffic compounds — the work you do today keeps paying off months and years from now.

-But most store owners get it wrong from the start.
+Most store owners get it wrong from the start.
 Here's the foundation you actually need.

 1. Target the Right Keywords